Donald Trump Plans To ‘Cheat Like Crazy’ To Win Reelection, Writer Says

 In a Thursday piece for Salon, writer Amanda Marcotte claims that Donald Trump is planning to “cheat like crazy” to win reelection in 2020.

 Marcotte pointed to Trump’s declining popularity and recent polling that puts him significantly behind presumptive Democratic nominee Joe Biden.
-She also pointed to Trump’s attempt to secure investigations — or at least the announcement of inquiries — into the former vice president from Ukraine President Volodymyr Zelensky.
-While Trump was impeached for his attempts to “paint Biden as corrupt,” Marcotte argues that he is far from done trying to “rig some kind of victory.”
+She also noted Trump’s attempt to secure investigations — or at least the announcement of inquiries — into the former vice president from Ukraine President Volodymyr Zelensky.
+While Marcotte says Trump was impeached for his attempts to “paint Biden as corrupt,” she argues that he is far from done trying to “rig some kind of victory.”

 The 42-year-old writer pointed to the recent push for mail-in voting amid the coronavirus pandemic and Trump’s latest attacks on such plans, which he equates with rigging the election.